feshie/contiki/mountainsensing/README.md

 but could be ported to other platforms.
 External sensors (such as an RTC) may be required.

+### Build environment
+on ubuntu16:
+copy the msp430 dir in /opt - which is version 4.7.2 sudo apt-get install zlib1g:i386 binutils-msp430 msp430-libc msp430mcu mspdebug

 ### Applications

 #### `z1-coap`